addy-dclxvi/debian-openbox-fluxbox-dotfiles/README.md

 ## Package List
 I can't remember one by one what packages need to be installed to make everything works.
-But I have generated a *pkg.txt* file.
-It contains a list of my installed packages.
-Excluding packages that only installed as dependency, it will be automaticcally pulled afterall, if needed.
+But I have generated a [pkg.txt](https://github.com/addy-dclxvi/Ultimate-Dotfiles/blob/master/pkg.txt) file.
+It contains a list of my installed packages, excluding packages that only installed as dependency (it will be automaticcally pulled afterall, if needed).
-Maybe that package list file can help You to decide what packages need to be installed if You want to use these dotfiles.
-Or, if You want to know my complete packages, just open the *pkgf.txt* file.
+Or, if You want to know my complete packages, just open the [pkgf.txt](https://github.com/addy-dclxvi/Ultimate-Dotfiles/blob/master/pkgf.txt) file.
+Maybe those two files can help You.